 For additional details regarding the withdrawal policy, students should refer to the Study Away Policies document.

 Yes, all study away students will be required to show proof of vaccination prior to beginning their academic program.
-This study away requirement takes effect beginning Summer 2021.
+This study away requirement has been in effect since Summer 2021.

 J-Term Study Away: Flight information varies by program and details will be sent by the Wang Center to accepted students.

 Semester Study Away: Depending on your citizenship and your chosen study away country, you may be required to obtain a student visa, residency permit or the like to study away in your chosen country.
 We recommend you check with your chosen program and/or host country prior to beginning the visa/residence permit process.
 Please note the visa application process takes time, so do not leave this task to the last minute.
-Many consulates are limiting working hours and appointments so it is important to be patient when waiting for updates.
+Some consulates may have limited working hours and appointments so it is important to be patient when waiting for updates.
 Be sure to check the consulate website to review application processes and timelines.